tejasunkara/Triwest-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.

+## Installing the app
+To start, we’ll need to install the CLI globally via NPM using the following command: npm install -g @angular/cli

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.